jeherschberger/website/content/authors/admin/_index.md

 ## About Me

 I am a current Ph.D candidate and graduate assistant at the University of Florida with Dr. Phil Hahn.
-I am investigating pollinator community changes in relation to herbivore induced plant chemistry changes and how plant chemical defense production correlates with plant tolerance in relation to insect herbivory.
+I investigate factors influencing biotic interactions (herbivores and pollinators) across a latitudinal gradient.